Privacy-Preserving Visual Localization with Event Cameras: Experiments

-\paragraph{Localization Evaluation and Ablation Study} We evaluate localization while using sensor level protection, where we pass the filtered voxels to our main localization pipeline.
-As shown in Table~\ref{table:sensor_eval}a, only a small drop in accuracy occurs.
+We evaluate localization while using sensor level protection, where we pass the filtered voxels to our main localization pipeline.
+As shown in Table~\ref{table:sensor_eval}-(a), only a small drop in accuracy occurs.
 While attenuating facial features, sensor level protection can preserve important features for localization.

 We finally perform an ablation study on the key components of sensor level protection.
-As shown in Table~\ref{table:sensor_abl}, using the two filters along with voxel blending makes an optimal trade-off between privacy protection and localization performance.
+As shown in Table~\ref{table:sensor_eval}-(a), using the two filters makes an optimal trade-off between privacy protection and localization performance.
 If we ablate the median or max reflection filters, the number of detected faces increases which indicates that the faces are less protected.
 However, if we ablate voxel blending, the localization accuracy drastically decreases.
 Each component in the sensor level protection is necessary for effective privacy-preserving localization.